To see more profiles in the Birds of Ocracoke series, click here

 Best Time to see: Late fall and winter

-Where: During their one-time presence, they were often seen in the dunes from South Point to the airport and at the airport.
+Where: During their presence in late 2013 into 2014, they were often seen in the dunes from South Point to the airport and at the airport.
 Towards the end of February, one and sometimes both were seen in the pony pasture area perched on the fence railings, on branches of dead cedars on the sound side and on the adjacent dunes.
 In late December and early January there were a few reports of them perched on houses in the village.
 In January 2021, it was seen on the dunes of South Point and the adjacent extensive salt flat.

 (audio provided courtesy of OhioLINK Digital Resource Commons)

 Click here for the Birds of the Outer Banks checklist

 The Snowy Owl is one of the species to help gauge the health of the of Arctic tundra and could be a key indicator in tracking changes to the environment.